 NeurOptimal requires no such experience on the part of the clinician, because the genius is in the software which simply mirrors back to the brain its own energy expenditure (micro-volts); no more and no less.
 It reflects back to the brain what is just did.
 It is the perturbation event that evokes the Orienting Response, which then returns the CNS back to the present moment.
 It takes lots of energy to sustain suffering and the CNS is an energy conserving system and can learn from itself.

 In Traditional NF, the clinician is the operator.
 I remember when I began using NeurOptimal having to generate the feedback.
 When Dr. Brown added auto navigation (AutoNav) to NeurOptimal, the modern computer, with its incredible capability, now does that function.
 In my personal and professional experience, my NeurOptimal unit is a much more precise and responsive operator than I could ever be.
 This is why I can confidently use it in my private practice.
+NeurOptimal is 6 decades ahead of the rest of the field with its non-linear math, digital signal processing and technology.

 My knowledge of the CNS required that non-aggressivity or non-interference in the organism’s insitinctual biological process was to be my first criteria, from the very beginning of my research.
 Furthermore, NeurOptimal does not arouse side effects because it never pushes and only provides information.
 It is not operant conditioning.